vakabus/gcopdd/README.md

 ### Browsing dumps

 It is possible to view dumps in their graphical representation using a web browser.
-Execute `tools/dump-browser` to get more information.

-***Caution***: on some occasions, dump-browser (and especially the web browser used with it) may take hundreds of megabytes or gigabytes of memory.
-Make sure you do not have unsaved data in your browser, in case you (or your OOM killer) need to terminate it.
+[More information](docs/dump-browser.md)

 ### Concrete example of usage